 2. The question is meta-scientific: The question “what caused reality?” is not a scientific question—it’s a philosophical and logical one.
 Science studies phenomena within reality, but the existence of reality itself is not a phenomenon that can be observed or tested scientifically.

-3. This is not an argument from ignorance: The argument here doesn’t say “we don’t know what caused reality, therefore God.”
-Instead, it demonstrates through logical deduction that:
+3. This is not an argument from ignorance: The argument here doesn’t say “we don’t know what caused reality, therefore an external cause.”
+Instead it reasons from the structure of reality plus an explicitly stated premise:

 4. Science will never fill this gap: This isn’t a gap in our knowledge that future scientific discoveries could fill.
 It’s a structural limitation: by definition, science studies what exists within reality, so it can never study what exists outside of reality.
 No amount of scientific progress can change this fundamental constraint.